White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 - In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-5.

-- When it comes to the over/under, the White Sox and their opponents are 2-6-2 in their last 10 games.
+- When it comes to the total, the White Sox and their opponents are 2-7-1 in their previous 10 games.

+- The previous 10 White Sox games have not had a runline posted by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have won in 16, or 34%, of the 47 contests they have been named as odds-on underdogs this year.
+- The White Sox have been chosen as underdogs in 48 games this year and have walked away with the win 16 times (33.3%) in those games.

-- Chicago has a record of 8-17 in games where bookmakers have it as underdogs of at least +115 on the moneyline.
+- This season, Chicago has won two of its five games when it's the underdog by at least +155 on the moneyline.

-- Chicago's games have gone over the total in 34 of its 79 chances.
+- Games involving Chicago have gone over the total set by bookmakers in 34 of 80 chances this season.

-- The White Sox are 5-4-0 against the spread in their nine games with a line set by sportsbooks this season.
+- The White Sox have posted a record of 5-4-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!